hmrc/agents-external-stubs-frontend/README.md

 You can switch this behaviour off by setting `proxies.start` config property to `false`.

+## Data Model
+Every stubbed user and other data live on some test planet.
+You have to declare existing or a new planet whenever you sign-in.
+Each authenticated session have planetId information.
+Stubbed and custom UIs will consider only users and data assigned to the current planet.

 ## Stubbed UIs

 ### [Company Auth Frontend](https://github.com/hmrc/company-auth-frontend/blob/master/README.md)